 • Smoking, drinking, or using drugs more than normal

-• Feeling forgetful, angry, upset, nervous, scared, confused or on edge
+• Feeling forgetful, angry, upset, nervous, scared, confused, or on edge

 • Being unable to perform daily tasks in life